majesticpenguin/sgrep/README.md

 # sgrep (super grep)

 ###Description
-ability to open file from a grep result
+ability to open file from a grep result without having to leave the keyboard

 ###Usage
 ```bash